 In honor of Avi, we gather our peers and partners together each February to celebrate our similarities and differences, discuss contemporary politics and join together in interfaith dialogue and discussion.

-Shabbat Around Campus
+Shabbat Around Campus & Shabbox

-Shabbat in the community
+Shabbat with the community